spencerbutler/tmux-tweaks/README.md

 ### Install Script
 The [scripts/tmux-init.sh](scripts/tmux-init.sh) helper script has been tested to install (if missing) git and tmux, this [repo](../../), the [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) along with the awesome plugins [Resurrect](https://github.com/tmux-plugins/tmux-resurrect) and [Continuum](https://github.com/tmux-plugins/tmux-continuum)
 -- successfully on Debian, Raspbian, FreeBSD, OpenBSD and CentOS 7.
 (You don't need the `Git Clone` step if you use the script.)
+The installer attempts to `ln -s $HOME/.tmux/plugins/tmux-tweaks/conf/tmux.conf`.
+If there is a file there, it will just let you know and move on.
+If you ***don't** use [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm), see the [Git Clone](#git-clone) section -- otherwise see the [TPM](#tpm) secion for more information.

 #### Linux
 `wget -qO- https://raw.githubusercontent.com/spencerbutler/tmux-tweaks/master/scripts/tmux-init.sh | bash -s`